NBISweden/workshop-reproducible-research/docs/jupyter.md

 these numbers in the `interactive` call to see how the sliders change (you have to re-execute the cell).

-The final line of the cell is where the actual widgets and plot are displayed.
+The final line of the cell (`interactive_plot`) is where the actual widgets and plot are displayed.
+This code can be put in a separate cell, so that you can define functions and widgets in one part of your notebook, and reuse them
-This code can be put in a separate cell, so that you can define functions and widgets in one part of your notebook, and reuse them somewhere else.
+    somewhere else.

 This is how it should look if everything works.
 You can now set the frequency amplitude and phase of the sine curve by moving the sliders.